GRANVILLE FEATURED IN STORY ON AI DATA CENTERS

-Save on energy costs: The Go Green Granville grant, combined with federal financial incentives for solar can result in significant long-term savings by reducing electricity expenses for decades to come.
+Save on energy costs: Solar provides significant long-term savings and can help reduce electricity expenses for decades to come.

-Be a sustainability leader: Showcase your commitment to a cleaner, greener future for our community and inspire others to follow suit.
+Be a sustainability leader: Showcase your commitment to a cleaner, greener future for our community and inspire others

 - Jeremy King